 The future is unknown, but don’t let that scare you.
 There are many incredible events on the horizon.

 8. Focus on gratitude, not the uncontrollable events

 You will struggle until you decide to let go of anger, hate, and fear.

-Spend time thinking about what you’re thankful for.
+Spend time thinking about what you’re thankful for in life.
 Show people your appreciation.
 Indulge in activities that make you feel blissful and content.
 Ignore the rest and let others be.

 9. Choose acceptance

 “Enjoy what you can and ignore the rest.
 Let’s not waste any energy fighting things that are outside our control.”